SachinOjha2001/Simon-Says-Game/README.md

 This project is open-source and free to use.

 ---
-<br<br>For More Info Read WIKI PAGE OF THIS PROJECT
+<br>For More Info Read WIKI PAGE OF THIS PROJECT